Hj006/CS525-FALL25/assign3/README.md

 - Extracts key attributes and sets `keyAttrs` and `keySize`.
 - Returns the rebuilt `Schema *`.

-2. **serializeSchema** : Serializes a `Schema` into a single string for writing to page 0.
-- Concatenates attribute names, data types, and key attributes in a readable format.
-- This string is later written into the metadata page and parsed back when opening the table.

 ### 2.3 Error and Boundary Handling

 - Every major function starts with null pointer checks.